-The Board of Directors represents all 7,700+ owners and shape the vision for the co-op while evaluating the current performance of the business through Policy Governance.
+The Board of Directors represents all 7,800+ owners and shape the vision for the co-op while evaluating the current performance of the business through Policy Governance.
 A strong and successful cooperative depends on a highly functional and effective Board of Directors.
 Your co-op needs your input in guidance and leadership to continue to thrive as a cooperative business.
-Claim one of your most powerful rights of co-op ownership and vote today!
+Claim one of your most powerful rights of co-op ownership and vote in our board elections!

 - Friday, July 6 – Applications available online and at customer service.
 Board members available during Owner Appreciation Days or via email for questions regarding board roles and responsibilities.